oterrien/testing-procedure-test-case/user-service/README.md

 Now it is time to create the cucumber feature in order to test behavior.
 * Admin are able to create and retrieve any user (any role)
 * Non Admin are not able to create nor retrieve a user

+### 6. Hexagonal Architecture

+* Move IUserService interface into "**api**" package.
+That is the contract of the hexagon
+* Move IUserRepository interface into "**spi**" package.
+That is how
+* Move UserService and AuthorizationUserService into business.